All Episodes

 They're not assimilating because they're illegal.

-Uh there's no incentive for them to assimilate.
+There's no incentive for them to assimilate.

-That's every single thing.
+That's every single complaint that you guys have.

 Every single one is because they're not.